refaktor/stepi/README.md

 # * .stepi/task01.chatter -- log of raw communication with llm model

 # Pipe mode with file saving
-$ echo "create a README for this project" | stepi --name .stepi/task02
+$ echo "use {OUT-1} and create a README for this project" | stepi --name .stepi/task02
 # creates .stepi/task02.md , .stepi/task02.out.md and other files
 ```